 - A physical therapist who is a board-certified specialist in orthopedics.

-You may use the online search tool Find a PT located on American Physical Therapy Association's website to locate a physical therapist in your area.'
+You may use the online search tool Find a PT located on the American Physical Therapy Association's website to locate a physical therapist in your area.

 General tips when you're looking for a physical therapist (or any other health care provider):